ChainSafe/forest/docs/docs/developers/guides/debug_trace_transaction_guide.md

-# debug_traceTransaction Developer Guide
+# `debug_traceTransaction` Developer Guide

 This guide covers testing and development workflows for Forest's `debug_traceTransaction` implementation.
-For API documentation and user-facing usage, see the [debug_traceTransaction API guide](/knowledge_base/rpc/debug_trace_transaction).
+For API documentation and user-facing usage, see the [API guide](/knowledge_base/rpc/debug_trace_transaction).

 ## Tracer Contract